 As a motion graphics designer, you're expected to be a composition prodigy, and of the many tools in this trade, masks reign supreme.
 Masks are an indispensable tool in After Effects.
 If you want to upgrade your work and keep up with the experts, this is one skill you certainly need to pick up.

 But of course, you must learn the basics before trying something super crazy.
-This simple-to-learn and hard to master tool can fuel up your video editing and motion graphics game like never before.
+This simple-to-learn and hard-to-master tool can fuel up your video editing and motion graphics game like never before.

 What is masking?